 We wanted to avoid companies going into the platform to promote their medications so we developed and integration with medical databases that detected the drug name and replaced it with its active component.

-We started the platform with Bipolar disorder as the first illness, that meant an specific set of control tools, but also meant a special attention to our users.
+We started the platform with bipolar disorder as the first illness, that meant a specific set of control tools, but also meant a special attention to our users.
 We were required by law to report if any user had expressed they wanted to end their life.
 So we developed a supervision tool that analysed the comments and watched for specific words that could mean they could be in danger.
-When this happened the platform informed the user to call the emergency services, and reported to the authorities all comments with those criteria in less then 12 hours.
+When this happened, the platform informed the user to call the emergency services, and reported to the authorities all comments with those criteria in less than 12 hours.

 We also had a team o community managers that could help with the supervision of the platform, detecting spam, unauthorised users (people pretending to be doctors, recommending treatments, etc) or helping users with doubts that they could have while using the platform.